 A unit of "energy" in Avida.
-[Not yet explicit in Avida-ED]
+It takes one SIP to execute one instruction.

 Time

 Avida time is internally constant and is measured in "updates".
 Avida standard time is not constant relative to real time; a single update for a large population takes longer in real time than an update for a small population.